 Homemade Dish Soap

-- Grate a bar of ivory soup
+- Grate a bar of ivory soap.

 - Add 1 tsp. of grated soap to empty plastic containers.
-Old shampoo bottles work well
+Old shampoo bottles work well.

 - Fill each container with hot water and shake well.